 It is early spring in the Pacific Northwest and the forests are bursting with life.
 As students walk off the bus, they are immediately immersed into a second growth forest fresh with the light green leaves of osoberry and salmonberry buds swollen with new growth.
 Pacific Wrens chorus through the trees and Kinglets flit from branch to branch.

 Our first stop is gearing up with magnifying glasses so we can make close-up observations all day long.

 Taking a walk through a second growth forest reveals many wonders, from nurse logs and western red cedars to stinging nettles and horsetail.

 Who lives in forest and estuary habitats?
 What special skills do those animals have that allow them to live there?
 How are the pieces of an ecosystem connected?
 These are questions we set out to answer by rotating through four hands-on activities that highlight the diversity of life found at the Preserve.

 Students demonstrate the connections between everything in an ecosystem by creating a food web.
 Everything is connected!

 Living in Puget Sound gives us unique access to the estuary ecosystem, where freshwater and saltwater mix.
 Students compare and contrast the forest and an estuary ecosystem and get to check out life in an estuary.

 We want to thank the Puget Sound Estuarium for their assistance in developing this program and for sharing their knowledge about estuaries.
-We also want to extend a special thank you to the volunteers, chaperones, teachers, and other District staff who made these field trips possible.
+We also want to extend a special thank you to The Community Foundation of South Puget Sound and to our volunteers, chaperones, teachers, and other District staff who made these field trips possible.
 With your support, students experienced the wonders of the natural world in a safe, fun, and educational way.
 Don’t take it from us, here are some student responses when asked about their day.

 From the students